rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide.md

 ```

-When both the `defaultPodSecurityPolicyTemplateName` and `profile` flag are set, Rancher and RKE2 does the following:
+When both the `defaultPodSecurityPolicyTemplateName` and `profile` flags are set, Rancher and RKE2 does the following:

 1. Checks that host-level requirements have been met.
 If they haven't, RKE2 will exit with a fatal error describing the unmet requirements.
 2. Applies network policies that allow the cluster to pass associated controls.